An adventure pioneer

 A few weeks later, Elspeth heads to Asia.
 Her first stop: Singapore.
 The she goes for a motorcycle trip in Thailand around the island, including a tour around Chiang Mai and the Golden Triangle mountains.
 “They didn't speak a word of English and I didn't speak a word of Thai, but we communicated with sign language," she said.
 She stays in India for a couple of months and does a Himalaya bike tour, before crossing Iran in a scary post-revolutionary atmosphere.
 She keeps her helmet on her head while on foot, to hide her femininity: "her own burka", says the brave biker.
 She was then accompanied by Robert, a dutch biker she met on the way.
 Affected by hepatitis and severe dysentery, she rests in Turkey for a few weeks before traveling through Greece and Yugoslavia, which was under high tension at the time.
 Finally, the globetrotter returns to her home in England, completely exhausted.

 Elspeth Beard spent 3 years on the road, traveled 77,250 kilometers on a single bike and lost 44 pounds despite being only 24 years of age.

 Today, she still drives a motorcycle and lives on her passion for architecture.

 So, ladies, if you are tempted by a motorcycle tour, do not hesitate to contact us.
-Our girls at Vintage Rides will give a feminine touch to their advice!
+Our Girls Ride tour will take you to undiscovered places!